pleabargain/EnglishHelpsYourCareer/topic cars.md

 # statements
 - They fixed my flat.
+- When I start my car...
+- It's not a gas guzzler.
-- We don't drive very far.
+- We don't drive very far in general.
 - The roads are very narrow.
 - I don't what it's called in English...
 - You need to pay attention while driving!